warp-ds/tech-docs/docs/guidelines/custom-elements-warp/index.md

 ## Publishing components

-If you are creating a component or component library that is to be consumed by other teams you will need to create and provide components your components and include instructions on how to setup import mapping.
+If you are creating a component or component library that is to be consumed by other teams you will need to create and provide components and include instructions on how to setup import mapping.

 ### The Server side components package